Aliases for TRIM6 Gene

 GeneCards Summary for TRIM6 Gene

 TRIM6 (Tripartite Motif Containing 6) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Interferon gamma signaling.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
 An important paralog of this gene is TRIM6-TRIM34.

 UniProtKB/Swiss-Prot for TRIM6 Gene